 Before investigating the key steps to prepare leaders for an international setting, let’s consider the benefits of such a planned expansion.
 The rewards seem clear.
 High on the list will be to develop new markets for existing products or services.
 From this, there will be increased production resulting in extra sales.
 This in turn should bring a thriving new local economy with the potential of creating new employment locally and new jobs back home.
 And supporting this expansion, there is the huge advantage of the organisation potentially developing a more skilled labour-force led by strong, flexible, effective global leaders.

-So, how can an organisation prepare its leaders for international expansion?
+How an organisation can prepare its leaders for international expansion

 Well, the short answer is to improve the quality of its leadership training and awareness.
 No one leader can be expected to excel in all the leadership tasks or behaviours every single day of the year.
 Therefore, leaders need to be helped to develop the key characteristics required for the challenge of leading in a global context.
 These would-be global leaders also need to be helped in leading their teams to reach their full potential in an international setting.
 In fact, many successful CEOs gained valuable leadership experience outside their home office, having to develop and expand the business within a new culture.